CartoDB/documentation/app/content/carto-user-manual/tutorials/scoring-areas-based-on demographic-data-to-select-advertising-panels-for-a-campaign.md

     For more information on the join analysis please visit the page [here](/carto-user-manual/maps/sql-analyses/#add-column-from-second-source).

 23. In the resulting dialog box, select the second source as the latest layer we have created, and configure column "full_id" in both tables as the key column as the one we will use to join.
-On the right hand side, keep all columns from base source, and add column "avg_norm_score" from the second source.
+On the right hand side, keep all columns from the base source, and add column "avg_norm_score" from the second source.

     ![Map join score column into with panels table step 2](/img/cloud-native-workspace/tutorials/tutorial17_map_ooh_geosegmentation_panels_join_score_step2.png)